vfarcic/devops24/manuscript/01-sts.md

 T>
 T> Git Bash might not be able to use the `open` command.
 If that's the case, replace the `open` command with `echo`.
 As a result, you'll get the full address that should be opened directly in your browser of choice.

-In some cases (e.g., GKE), it might take a few minutes until the external load balancer is created.
+W> In some cases (e.g., GKE), it might take a few minutes until the external load balancer is created.
 If you see 40x or 50x error message, please wait for a while and try to open Jenkins in the browser again.

 You might see browser's message that the connection is not private.
 That's normal since we did not specify an SSL certificate.
 If that's the case, please choose to proceed.
 In Chrome, you should click the *ADVANCED* link, followed by *Proceed to...* For the rest of the browsers...
 Well, I'm sure that you already know how to ignore SSL warnings in your favorite browser.